jovitalukasik/vs_gae/README.md

    `python train_gae.py --test`

-Save all datasets in the folder "data/".
+ Store all unzip datasets in the folder "data/".

 Reference
 ---------